-The definitions of income, family, and poverty categories used to construct the related variables in this file were taken from the 2009 poverty statistics developed by the Current Population Survey (CPS).
-The categorical variable for 2009 family income as a percentage of poverty (POVCAT09) was constructed using the same method as in earlier years' files.
-Beginning in 2007, two new poverty-related variables have been added to the file to supplement the categorical variable.
+The definitions of income, family, and poverty categories used to construct the related variables in this file were taken from the 2010 poverty statistics developed by the Current Population Survey (CPS).
+The categorical variable for 2010 family income as a percentage of poverty (POVCAT10) was constructed using the same method as in earlier years' files.

-FAMINC09 is a new variable that contains total family income for each person's CPS family.
+FAMINC10 contains total family income for each person's CPS family.
 Family income was derived by constructing person-level total income comprising annual earnings from wages, salaries, bonuses, tips, commissions; business and farm gains and losses; unemployment and workers' compensation; interest and dividends; alimony, child support, and other private cash transfers; private pensions, IRA withdrawals, social security, and veterans payments; supplemental security income and cash welfare payments from public assistance, Temporary Assistance for Needy Families, and related programs; gains or losses from estates, trusts, partnerships, S corporations, rent, and royalties; and a small amount of "other" income.
-Person-level income excluded tax refunds and capital gains.
-Person-level income totals were then summed over family members, as defined by CPSFAMID, to yield CPS family-level total income (FAMINC09).
+Personlevel income excluded tax refunds and capital gains.
+Person-level income totals were then summed over family members, as defined by CPSFAMID, to yield CPS family-level total income (FAMINC10).

-POVLEV09 is a new variable that is the continuous version of the POVCAT09 variable.
-The POVLEV09 percentage was computed by dividing CPS family income by the applicable poverty line (based on family size and composition).
-POVCAT09 takes the POVLEV09 percentage for each person and classifies it into one of five poverty categories: negative or poor (less than 100%), near poor (100% to less than 125%), low income (125% to less than 200%), middle income (200% to less than 400%), and high income (greater than or equal to 400%).
+POVLEV10 is the continuous version of the POVCAT10 variable.
+The POVLEV10 percentage was computed by dividing CPS family income by the applicable poverty line (based on family size and composition).
+POVCAT10 takes the POVLEV10 percentage for each person and classifies it into one of five poverty categories: negative or poor (less than 100%), near poor (100% to less than 125%), low income (125% to less than 200%), middle income (200% to less than 400%), and high income (greater than or equal to 400%).
 Persons missing CPSFAMID were treated as one-person families in constructing their poverty percentage and category.